hselin/hselin.github.io/source/_posts/2015-08-26-another-layer-of-indirection.markdown

 <div style="overflow:auto">
   <b>Introduction</b>
   <br />
   "Any problem in computer science can be solved by another layer of <a href="https://en.wikipedia.org/wiki/Indirection">indirection</a>".
 Shingle Magnetic Recording (SMR) is no different - the only “difficulty” is in determining where to add the layer of indirection to enable maximum flexibility and efficiency.
-Basically, we want to insert an “SMR translation layer" that takes in random I/Os and outputs a sequential I/O stream.
+Basically, we want to insert a “SMR translation layer" that takes in random I/Os and outputs a sequential I/O stream.
 This layer could be implemented as a library, file system routine, driver, application or firmware - each with their own set of trade-offs. <span style="background-color:#FFFFCC;">In general, higher indirection/abstraction layers will have access to more semantic and system level information.
-This could lead to better performance and more room for innovation.</span> For example, the initiator application will have more knowledge about the importance and intent an I/O than firmware on the target device.
+This could lead to better performance and more room for innovation.</span> For example, the initiator application will have more knowledge about the importance and intent of an I/O than firmware on the target device.
   <br />
   <br />
   <img class="" src="/images/posts/smr_translation_layer.png" style="width: 350px; height: auto; display: block; margin-left: auto; margin-right: auto">